UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-model-fitting.md

 <img src="../fig/rmd-10-unnamed-chunk-12-1.png" title="plot of chunk unnamed-chunk-12" alt="plot of chunk unnamed-chunk-12" style="display: block; margin: auto;" />

-The model we have fitted assumes linear (i.e. straight line) change with repsect to time.
+The model we have fitted assumes linear (i.e. straight line) change with respect to time.
 It looks like this is a not entirely unreasonable, although there are systematic differences.
 For example, the model predicts a larger GDP per capita than reality for all the data between 1967 and 1997.

 > ## Parameter uncertainty